geemus/learn_fog/2_storage_requests.markdown

 Now we can take what we have learned to fill in the `?` and create our bucket.

+  TODO: explain how to fill in this blank.

     ...
     > connection.put_bucket(?)
     !